aym45en/aym45en/README.md

   - **Modeling**: Knowledgeable in UML for designing software architectures.

-## 🌱 Current Learning

-I'm currently focusing on:
-- **Reinforcement Learning (RL)**: Exploring the fundamentals and practical applications.

 ## 📫 Connect with Me

 Feel free to reach out if you want to collaborate or just chat!